NVIDIA-AI-IOT/jetracer/docs/nvidia/hardware.md

-## Bill of Materials
+# JetRacer - Hardware

+This page details everything you need to build JetRacer.

+## Step 1 - Order Parts

-You need to order these parts to build the NVIDIA JetRacer.
+First, you need to order these parts.

 | Part | Quantity | Cost | URL | Notes |
 |------|:----------:|:------:|-----|-------|